Inner work is the very core and foundation of the spiritual path.

 What is Inner Work?

-Inner work is the psychological and spiritual practice of diving deep into your inner self for the purposes of self-exploration, self-understanding, healing, and transformation.
+Inner work is the psychological practice of identifying and dissolving the contractions and blockages that obscure your soul’s inner light for the purposes of self-awareness, healing, transformation, and expansion.

 25 Signs You Need to Practice Inner Work